 Pituitary adenomas are usually surgically removed, either through a surgery conducted through the upper jaw or nose into the brain or through radiation aimed at the growth from different angles to kill the tumor without damaging nearby brain tissue.

-It’s essential that individuals take all necessary steps towards getting properly diagnosed and treated accordingly by their healthcare provider so they can manage their symptoms effectively and get back to living life with improved well-being.
+Individuals must take all necessary steps to get properly diagnosed and treated by their healthcare provider so they can manage their symptoms effectively and get back to living life with improved well-being.

 Is Massage Good For Cushing Syndrome

 Massage therapy has been used as an alternative form of treatment to improve symptoms associated with Cushing Syndrome.
-Studies have shown that massage alleviates stress hormones like cortisol in the body while improving circulation which reduces inflammation.
+Studies have shown that massage alleviates stress hormones like cortisol while improving circulation, which reduces inflammation.

 Additionally, it increases endorphin levels to promote relaxation and reduce pain sensation.
 Massage can also help alleviate physical issues such as weakened muscles due to Cushing Syndrome.